Shop by Room ➜ Living Room ➜ Area Rugs

 Are there any organic rugs or healthy rugs on Etsy, Wayfair, or Rugs.com?

 Potentially, yes!
 For any company making rugs without a health focus or GOTS, OEKO TEX, or MADE SAFE certifications— you can follow this guidance to still find a less toxic option.
-These are often more affordable than a fully organic one, if that’s not an option right now.
-Here’s how I recommend choosing one that still ensures it’s less toxic:
+These are often more affordable than a fully GOTS certified organic rug, if that's not an option right now.
+Here's how I recommend choosing one that still ensures it's less toxic:

 First, choose one made with natural fibers and no backing.
 Backings are commonly made with PVC or synthetic rubber, softened with phthalates, and the glued to the back of the rug with adhesives that may contain formaldehyde or other high VOC glues.
 Delightful!